 During these last years of Judge Isaac Parker’s tenure, the territory was still a lawless frontier, filled with desperadoes.
 Recognizing the tough job ahead, he quickly appointed a formidable force of deputies, including Henry Andrew “Heck” Thomas, William Matthew “Bill” Tilghman, Chris Madsen, Frank M. Canton, Charles Colcord, John Hixon, and others, most of whom were already veteran peace officers.

 He was dismissed from his position on January 24, 1896, when an audit alleged that he had misused funds.
-However, it was later found that the “misuse” was probably the result of an inadequate fee system used at that time for payment of U.S. Marshals Service officers.
+However, it was later found that the “misuse” was probably the result of an inadequate fee system used to pay U.S. Marshals Service officers at that time.

 On February 4, 1946, Nix died in Riverside, California, and was buried in Paducah, Kentucky.